 Amir says it was essential that the label’s designs complied with modesty guidelines for Muslim men.
-He explains that to embody “haya”, the Islamic principle of modesty, both men and women have certain codes of coverage to adhere to.
+He explains that to embody “haya”, the Islamic principle of modesty, both men and women have certain codes of body coverage to adhere to.

 The ‘awrah’ for men is defined as the area from the navel to the knee.
 They had to follow the rule while designing the swimwear.

 “In terms of dress, this manifests as a requirement for Muslim men to cover their ‘awrah’, or intimate parts of the body,” he says.